Fast American Option Pricing using Nonlinear Stencils: American Call Option under the Binomial Option Pricing Model

-\paragraph{Computing the values of all red cells on line segment $dc$.} We have already computed all the red cells on line segment $rv$.
-Let $u$ be the point on $rv$, such that all the cells on the left of $u$ are red and all the cells on the right of $u$ are green.
-Draw a line parallel to the line segment $qd$; let the line intersect $dc$ at point $w$.
-Next, draw a line that is perpendicular to the line segment $dc$; let the line intersect $rv$ at point $s$.
-We compute the values of all the red cells on line segment $dc$ in the following two steps.
-First, We compute the cell values on line segment $dw$ using the FFT-based stencil algorithm of \cite{ahmad2021fast} (all the cells on line segment $dw$ is red since the boundary between ).
-Note that the lengths of both line segments $sw$ and $su$ are the same, $\ceil{\ell/2}$.
-The newly created trapezoid $svcw$ has height $\ceil{\ell/2}$, and there are $\ceil{\ell/2}$ red cells in its first row.
-We solve trapezoid $svcw$ recursively similar to trapezoid $abcd$.
-We thus compute all the red cell values on the line segment $wc$ of trapezoid $svcw$.
+\subparagraph*{(2) \underline{\textit{Computing all red cells on $\pmb{dc}$ using the red cells on $\pmb{rv}$}}.} Let point $u$ be on the boundary between red and green cells on $rv$.
+Draw a line from $u$ parallel to $qd$ intersecting $dc$ at $w$.
+Next, draw a line through $w$ perpendicular to $dc$ intersecting $rv$ at point $s$.
+We compute all red cells on $dc$ in exactly the same way we computed the red cells on $rv$ above.
+We first use the FFT-based stencil algorithm of \cite{ahmad2021fast} to find all cell values on $dw$, and then recursively solve trapezoid $svcw$ of height $\ceil{\ell/2}$ to find all red cell values on $wc$.